Floridsdorf: Nationality and migration

+Religion

+Floridsdorf has historically been a predominantly Catholic district.
+Around the turn of the millennium, it had one of the highest proportions of Roman Catholics in Vienna: 53.9% in the 2001 census, compared to the city average of 49.2%.
+The district is served by numerous Catholic parishes and is organized as the City Deanery 21 of the Archdiocese of Vienna.
+Since 1979, Floridsdorf has also been home to Vienna’s largest mosque (the Islamic Centre), reflecting the growing Muslim community.
+As of 2001, about 4.9% of residents were Muslims and 3.0% Orthodox Christians.
+Protestants made up roughly 4.4%.
+Notably, Floridsdorf had the highest share of people stating no religious affiliation in Vienna: 28.9% in 2001, a figure that likely increased in subsequent years.
+Today, the religious landscape is diverse – alongside Catholic churches (such as St. Leopold in Donaufeld and the baroque church of Stammersdorf), there are several Orthodox congregations, a Buddhist center, and the Islamic Centre with its prominent minaret.

 Geography

 Topography

 North Floridsdorf is dominated by the southern foothills of Bisamberg.
 Since the summit of the Bisamberg hill, at 358 m, is today in Lower Austria, Floridsdorf's highest elevation is the Falkenberg, at 320 m.

 The Danube marks Floridsdorf's southwestern border.
 Part of the New Danube and a section of the Danube Island fall within the district, while the wetlands immediately beyond form part of Döbling.
 Bridges spanning the Danube to Floridsdorf (listed by the Danube's direction of flow) include the Jedlesee bridge, the Vienna North Bridge, the Floridsdorf Bridge, the U6-Danube Bridge and the Brigittenauer Bridge.
 The northern section of the Old Danube flows through Floridsdorf.
 In 1992, the Marchfeld Canal, which crosses the district, was put into operation.

 Sub-districts

 Floridsdorf comprises seven formerly independent communities: Floridsdorf, Donaufeld, Greater Jedlersdorf, Jedlesee, Leopoldau, Stammersdorf, and Strebersdorf, plus portions of two others.

 The eponymous Floridsdorf sub-district is also the smallest in area.
 The largest is Stammersdorf, to the north.
 Stammersdorf borders Strebersdorf and Großjedlersdorf, consisting of the two communities Großjedlersdorf I and II.
 To the east, on the border of the 22nd district, are Leopoldau and Donaufeld.
 Jedlesee in the west is composed of Jedlesee and Schwarze Lackenau.
 In addition to these full sub-districts, Floridsdorf also contains parts of Kagran and Kaisermühlen, the greater portions of which lie in the district of Donaustadt.